Brian's Got a Brand New Bag: Plot

-During a DVD sale at a closing video store, Peter decides to buy Road House and, after watching it, decides to start roundhouse kicking everything in sight including his family.
-While driving with Brian and using his feet on the steering wheel, Peter crashes into a young woman's car and Brian rushes to make sure she's all right.
+During a DVD sale at a closing video store, Peter decides to buy Road House and, after watching it, starts roundhouse kicking everything in sight including his family.
+While driving with Brian and using his feet on the steering wheel, Peter crashes into a young woman's car and Brian rushes to make sure she is all right.
 The woman apologizes to Brian and he asks her out.
 She accepts, but when he comes to her house to pick her up, her mother Rita says she has just left with somebody else.
 Brian keeps talking to Rita and finds himself attracted to her.
 After dating for several weeks, they sneak into the Griffin home late one night, but the family finds out the next morning and ridicules Rita behind her back.
-Brian attempts to convince the family that Rita is a wonderful, charming woman despite the fact that she is significantly older than he is, and invites her to dinner to prove his point.
+Brian attempts to convince the family that Rita is a wonderful, charming woman even if she is significantly older than he is, and invites her to dinner to prove his point.
 It does not go well: they demand that she reveal her age, and she breaks down and admits that she is 50.
 Infuriated with the Griffins, Brian goes to console Rita, and proposes to her.
 Feeling guilty for how they treated him, the Griffins give Brian their blessings.

 Rita breaks her hip while she and Brian are having sex.
-Peter warns Brian that their relationship will not last much longer now that he must run errands for her.
+Peter warns Brian that their relationship will not last much longer now that he must care for her.
 Brian goes out to pick up medicine for bedridden Rita, but is distracted by the sight of a group of young women entering a bar.
-One of them offers to have sex with Brian in the bathroom, after which he returns with her medicine.
-Realizing that he still loves Rita, he admits his infidelity.
-However, Rita decides he is far too young for her and breaks off their engagement, which a regretful Brian understands that it is for the best.
+One of them offers to have sex with Brian in the bathroom, which he accepts.
+When Brian finally returns to Rita with the medicine, he realizes that he still loves her and admits his infidelity.
+However, Rita decides he is far too young for her and breaks off their engagement, which a regretful Brian understands is for the best.